 Morton Hall was the home to the recusant family of Southwell in the 16th and 17th centuries.
 The most famous was Robert Southwell who died a martyr.
 He was a Jesuit and was hung, drawn and quartered.
 He was subsequently canonised by Pope Paul VI.
 Katherine Audley, Robert Southwell’s Aunt, lies in the middle of the church with her shining brass effigy.
 This brass was stolen while the church was in ruins and was handed back to Lady Prince Smith after the restoration.
 Another brass, however, is still missing.

 The Church can be reached via a farm drive from Ringland Road, NR9 5JS.
-The keyholder can be contacted on 01603 880165 if it is locked.
+Please contact the keyholder in advance of your visit, on 01603 880165.